abhilashreddyy/Typing-Pattern-Recogniser/PITCHME.md

 ### Advantages
 * Recognize people with their typing pattern.
 * Authenticate logins with typing pattern.
-* Very less space is required.
+* Less space is required compared to other authentication methods.

 ---
 ### Disadvantages
 * Data needs to be updated after regular intervals.
 * Person can voluntarily change his typing pattern.
 * Accuracy is not very high in longer run.
+(Analyzing on only one parameter)

 ---
 # Thank You